-The Alaska Department of Transportation & Public Facilities (DOT&PF), in cooperation with the Alaska Division of the Federal Highway Administration (FHWA), proposes safety improvements at the intersection of Gaffney Road, Airport Way, Richardson Highway and the Steese Expressway in Fairbanks, Alaska.
+The Alaska Department of Transportation and Public Facilities (DOT&PF), in cooperation with the Alaska Division of the Federal Highway Administration (FHWA), proposes safety improvements at the intersection of Gaffney Road, Airport Way, Richardson Highway, and the Steese Expressway in Fairbanks, Alaska.
 This project is being developed under the Highway Safety Improvement Program (HSIP).

-Construction of a grade-separated interchange overpass will improve safety by providing a free-flow of northbound/southbound traffic on the Richardson Highway/Steese Expressway--removing nearly 35% of the traffic volume from the signalized intersection.
+Construction of a grade-separated interchange will improve safety by providing a free flow of northbound/southbound traffic on the Richardson Highway/Steese Expressway--removing nearly 35% of the traffic volume from the signalized intersection.
 This reduces the number of potential conflicts between turning vehicles.

 This project proposes the following actions:

 The project is underway.
 Preliminary engineering efforts are concluding and the Diverging Diamond Interchange (DDI) has been identified as the proposed alternative.
 Field investigations, including a traffic noise study and a topographic survey, are being conducted and are almost complete.
 Detailed design on the DDI concept will begin in summer 2019.

 Several public meetings, information kiosks, and presentations were conducted in 2018 and early 2019.
 A Public Open House was conducted in October 2018 to present and discuss the alternatives.
 Download a copy of the Open House posters here.

 Be sure to sign up for project emails to be notified of the next Open House (anticipated this summer).

 |On Thursday, October 11, 2018, the GARS project team hosted a Public Open House from 5:00 to 7:00 pm at Ryan Middle School in Fairbanks, Alaska.|

 |Two information kiosks were held in Fairbanks at Fred Meyer and on the Fort Wainwright base.|